Reminder of Lufax Securities Class Action

 Source: Globenewswire

-- Class Action Notice: Rosen Law Firm reminds investors who purchased Lufax securities between April 7, 2023, and January 26, 2025, that they must apply to be lead plaintiff by May 20, 2026, to participate in the class action and potentially receive compensation.
+- Class Action Notice: Rosen Law Firm reminds investors who purchased Lufax securities between April 7, 2023, and January 26, 2025, that they must apply to be lead plaintiff by May 20, 2026, to participate in the class action and seek compensation.

-- Lawsuit Background: The lawsuit alleges that Lufax made false and misleading statements during the class period, failing to disclose inadequate internal controls and materially misstated financial results, resulting in investor losses when the truth emerged.
+- Lawsuit Background: The lawsuit alleges that Lufax failed to disclose inadequate internal controls and materially misstated financial results during the class period, resulting in investor losses when the truth emerged, which negatively impacted the company's reputation and investor confidence.

-- Law Firm Credentials: Rosen Law Firm specializes in securities class actions and has achieved the largest securities class action settlement against a Chinese company, ranked No. 1 by ISS Securities Class Action Services in 2017, demonstrating its success and expertise in this field.
+- Law Firm Credentials: Rosen Law Firm specializes in securities class actions and has achieved the largest securities class action settlement against a Chinese company, demonstrating its expertise and successful track record, thereby enhancing investor trust.

-- Participation Instructions: Investors can visit the Rosen Law Firm website or call the toll-free number for more information, ensuring they select qualified legal counsel to protect their rights in the lawsuit and avoid inexperienced intermediaries.
+- Participation Instructions: Investors can visit the Rosen Law Firm website or call the toll-free number for more information, ensuring they select qualified legal counsel to effectively protect their rights.

 Trade with 70% Backtested Accuracy